JavierCisco/Team11/README.md

 # Running the Generator
 - To run the generator you will have to run it before running main.py
 - Open two terminals and in one type python3 python_trafficgenarator_v2.py
 - type in the equipment codes for those 4 players.
+Please note red team must contain odd number equipment codes and the green team even number equipment codes.
 - Then run main.py by typing python3 main.py
 - Be sure to type in the same equipment codes you used in the generator for each player.

-# Once game has started:
+# Game Start:
 - F3: Starts Game and Countdown timer.
 It also allows user to move onto game action screen.
 - Buttons are on screen, and the keys to do certain actions are also described on the screen.
 - Please click back to the game screen to keep interacting with the game.